 - Substantial reason — Any other reason which could be considered reasonable and appropriate but which does not fall within one of the above reasons.

 If one of these reasons cannot be established, then a dismissal is likely to be an unfair dismissal, giving rise to a potential claim against an employer.
+Where such a claim does arise, we work closely with a number of specialist firms to ensure you receive the most robust, sensible and cost-effective advice required to protect your interests.

 Wrongful Dismissal – Wrongful dismissal is a claim arising from a breach of contract – usually the failure to give the contractual notice period or to make a payment due under the contract, whether a payment in lieu of notice or a contractual bonus.
 The claim against an employer is usually one for monetary damages.
 We review contracts to advise employers how to comply with their obligations and for employees to ensure they are aware of their rights.